Our Online MPH is unparalleled with 100+ online courses developed by our outstanding faculty and exceptional team of curriculum designers.

 Meet our students

 Students can complete the MPH on an part-time basis over a period of 2 to 3 years.
 The curriculum is very flexible, offering a wide variety of courses in a broad range of disciplines.
-Up to 80% of the course work may be completed in online courses.
-The required on-campus course work can be completed in short, intensive 'institute' courses offered in 1 to 3 week formats.
+Up to 80% of the course work may be completed through online courses.
+Students have the opportunity to connect with faculty and classmates during short, intensive 'institute' courses offered in 1 to 3 week formats.
 This provides an ideal approach for students who are unable to leave their current employment or relocate to Baltimore for study.

 Launched in 1999, the online MPH is the first and most comprehensive online program.
 Our 100+ highly rated, rigorous online classes are taught by the same renowned faculty as our onsite courses.
 Online courses at the Bloomberg School follow the highest standards of instructional design.
 We encourage prospective students to browse through the complete list of online courses and to experience the course interface first-hand by participating in the non-credit Introduction to Online Learning course module free of charge.

-Online\Part-time students begin their program with a one-day on-campus orientation followed by the on-campus course, Problem Solving in Public Health.
-This initial experience will require either two weeks in Baltimore if starting in the June Summer Institute or the January Winter Institute, or one week in Barcelona if starting in the November Fall Institute.
+Online/Part-time students begin their program with a one-day on-campus orientation followed by the on-campus course, Problem Solving in Public Health.
+This initial experience involves either two weeks in Baltimore if starting in the June Summer Institute or the January Winter Institute, or one week in Barcelona if starting in the November Fall Institute.

 Overall, students must complete at least 20% of the MPH course work (16 credits) in "face-to-face" on-campus courses, including the initial experience described above.
 "Face-to-face" course work can also be completed in any of the Summer, Fall or Winter Institute offerings.
 Typically, the on-campus time is a minimum of 4 weeks spread out over 2 to 3 years.
 However, there is no limit in the number of on-campus courses that an online/part-time student can take, including courses during 8-week academic terms.